bards/Epic.NET/_posts/2013-03-04-exceptions-are-terms-ot-the-ubiquitous-language.markdown

 throws it to the caller, `rethrow` just [rethrow][rethrow] the exception that was caught (it's only allowed within the body of a catch handler).

-Thus in the following CS code you will loose the stacktrace forever, since it's compiled to a `throw` instruction:
+Thus in the following CS code you will lose the stacktrace forever, since it's compiled to a `throw` instruction:

 <script type="syntaxhighlighter" class="brush: csharp">try